Categories > Books > Harry Potter > A Horcrux’s Fate

 No one answered immediately.

 Ginny’s breath caught halfway through her throat.
-Her hands clenched around the edge of her stool.
-Across from her, Hermione had gone still.
+Her hands clenched around the side of her stool.
+Across from her, Hermione had frozen.
 The calm, determined expression she’d worn like armour all morning had cracked, just slightly, but enough.
-Her hand reached out, slowly, blindly, to steady herself against the edge of the table.
+Her hand reached out slowly, blindly, to steady herself against the edge of the table.

-Only last night, they had still been whispering plans by the fire.
+Only last night, they had been whispering plans by the fire.
 They had sounded reckless and full of hope.
-Now they felt impossible.
+Now, it looked impossible.

 The kitchen felt colder.
 The light from the window no longer seemed warm.